ItIsBibby/ItIsBibby/README.md

 Unity, C#

 ## Fun Facts
 - I love gaming.
 Some of my favourites are Bloodborne, Outer Wilds, Shadow of the Colossus, and Hollow Knight.
-I'm currently playing Tunic, and The Rewinder.
+I'm currently playing Tears of the Kingdom and Death's Door.
 - I'm a big film nerd.
 My favourites can be found here: https://letterboxd.com/joseph_bibby/
 - I'm also a freelance photographer, mostly for musicians and music events.